 12. Go back over the collector and press the rubber into the mastic, straightening it out as you go.
-This is essential to insure good adhesion to the roof.
+This is essential to insure good adhesion to the roof. -

 On a pitched roof, especially on a hot day, you may have to go back periodically and push the rubber back into place until the mastic starts to set up.

-It is also important not to step on the collectors where the mastic is.
-You'll find it to be extremely slippery.
-You probably won't fall off the roof but you may have to change your shorts.
 13. Continue rolling out the rest of the collector bank in the same manner.
 You shouldn't need to snap any more chalk lines.
 Just go off of the previous collector.
 Make sure your manifolds touch each other and are straight.